The Droga Indigenous Architecture Scholarship Program

 - Motivation and interest in pursuing a career in architecture using innovative thinking and exceptional problem-solving skills; and

-- Initiative to seek opportunities to continually advance their professional and personal lives.
+- Initiative to seek opportunities to continually advance their professional and personal lives; and

-- Commitment to benefiting the Indigenous community through architectural culture and production and willingness to advocate for the goals of the award may also be taken into account.
+- Commitment to benefiting the Indigenous community through architectural culture and production in line with the purpose of the scholarship may also be taken into account.

 Need more information?
 Contact...